 To avoid such scenarios, the design must unambiguously identify the integration boundary and define custom integration models that abstract away any and all structural and behavioral details related to the system targeted for integration.
-This architectural approach is exemplified in the component diagram in Figure 1.
+This architectural approach is exemplified in the component diagram in Figure 3.
 The integration layer should also hide the underlying technology (REST vs. SOAP, message bus vs sockets, etc.) to avoid tight and unnecessary dependencies.
-An example of defining canonical models based on the "ubiquitous" integration language in case of multi-system integration is presented in "Enterprise Integration Modeling" [4].
+An example of defining canonical models based on the "ubiquitous" integration language in case of multi-system integration is presented in "Enterprise Integration Modeling" [5].

 Based on the author's experience, designing proper model abstractions proved extremely useful in the case of building custom integrations with real-time systems.
 For example, Session Initiation Protocol (SIP) soft switches used in telecommunications networks, such as those from Genesys, the leader in customer experience, pertaining to contact center technology (call routing and handling, predictive dialing, multimedia interactions, etc.).
-In this case, an extensive array of data types, requests, events, etc., are made available to integrators as part of the Genesys Platform SDKs [5].
+In this case, an extensive array of data types, requests, events, etc., are made available to integrators as part of the Genesys Platform SDKs [6].
 These facilitate communication with the Genesys application suite - which in turn enables integration with telephony systems, switches, IVR systems, etc. Most of these data types are very complex and heavy, and introduce acute dependencies on the underlying platform, exposing many implementation details as well.
 Employing code generation and metadata inspection via reflection, for example, simpler connection-less models were designed to mimic and expose only the needed structural details and are currently used in several production systems.
 Furthermore, defining and realizing the proper architectural isolation layers will ultimately provide independence from vendor-specific platforms for the rest of the system.
+For example, considering the integration scenario mentioned above using Genesys' Platform SDK shown in Figure 4, recently the company (Genesys) has been pushing for a new approach to integrate with their systems, specifically using the Genesys Web Services (GWS) [7], a RESTful API.
+From an integration viewpoint, this substitution is practically equivalent to switching to a different vendor, as the two integration facilities are based on different technologies (web calls versus direct socket connections) and using completely different models, from both a structural model perspective as well as behavioral and consumption views.